Once Upon a Time in Hollywood

-Once Upon a Time...in Hollywood (Note: Stylized in promotional materials as Once Upon a Time in...Hollywood or known simply as Once Upon a Time in Hollywood.) is a 2019 period comedy-drama film written and directed by Quentin Tarantino.
+Once Upon a Time… in Hollywood (Note: Stylized in promotional materials as Once Upon a Time in...
+Hollywood or known simply as Once Upon a Time in Hollywood.) is a 2019 comedy-drama film written and directed by Quentin Tarantino, who produced it with David Heyman and Shannon McIntosh.
 Produced by Columbia Pictures in association with Bona Film Group, Heyday Films, and Visiona Romantica, and distributed by Sony Pictures Releasing, it is a co-production between the United States, United Kingdom, and China.

-It features an ensemble cast led by Leonardo DiCaprio, Brad Pitt, and Margot Robbie.
-Set in 1969 Los Angeles, the film follows a fading actor and his adrenaline junkie stunt double as they navigate the rapidly changing film industry with the threat of the Tate murders looming.
+It features an ensemble cast led by Leonardo DiCaprio as Rick Dalton, an aging Western hero; Brad Pitt as his stunt double Cliff Booth; and Margot Robbie as actress Sharon Tate, wife of Roman Polanski.
+Set in 1969 Los Angeles, the period film follows a fading actor (DiCaprio) and his stunt double (Pitt) as they navigate the rapidly changing film industry.
+The threat of the Tate murders is looming.

-Announced in July 2017, it is Tarantino's first film not to involve Bob and Harvey Weinstein, as he ended his partnership with the brothers following the sexual abuse allegations against Harvey Weinstein.
+Announced in July 2017, this is Tarantino's first film made without producers Bob and Harvey Weinstein.
+Tarantino ended his partnership with the brothers following the sexual abuse allegations against Harvey Weinstein.

 After a bidding war, the film was distributed by Sony Pictures Releasing, which met Tarantino's demands, including final cut privilege.
 Pitt, DiCaprio, Robbie, Zoë Bell, Kurt Russell and others joined the cast between January and June 2018.
-Principal photography lasted from June through November around Los Angeles.
-Once Upon a Time in Hollywood is the final film to feature Luke Perry, who died on March 4, 2019, and is dedicated to his memory.
+Principal photography lasted from June to November around Los Angeles.
+Once Upon a Time in Hollywood is the final film to feature Luke Perry, who died on March 4, 2019; it is dedicated to his memory.